 Start and End Points: Cripple Creek and Victor

 Bonus Tracks: The ride is fully narrated, with the conductor sharing wonderful facts about the history and scenery around Cripple Creek.

 This daily Amtrak train is not antique, but it certainly is scenic.
 For unsurpassed comfort and convenience, this is the choice for a spectacular high-speed tour through the Rocky Mountains.
-Start and End Points: Chicago and San Francisco, with six stops in Colorado between Fort Morgan, Denver and Grand Junction
+Start and End Points: Chicago and San Francisco, with six stops in Colorado between Fort Morgan, Denver, Glenwood Springs and Grand Junction

 A second Amtrak line travels through the southeast corner of Colorado, providing access to classic American Southwest landscapes and attractions such as Bent’s Old Fort and Koshare Indian Kiva and Museum.
 Start and End Points: Chicago and Los Angeles, with stops in Colorado at Trinidad, La Junta and Lamar

 Reopening in May 2021 after a swanky upgrade, the world’s highest cog railway takes you to its dynamic new visitor center on the summit of Pikes Peak — that’s 14,115 feet!
 Along the 9-mile journey, you’ll be treated to spectacular 360-degree views of the Pikes Peak region, from the sweeping plains to the Continental Divide and snow-capped Rockies.
 Keep an eye out: You may very well spot foxes, bighorn sheep and whistling yellow-bellied marmots or — on the clearest of days — the historic mining camp of Cripple Creek.

 Bonus Tracks: You can hike up Pikes Peak and ride the railway back down or take the train to the summit and bike down along the twisting Pikes Peak Highway.